 Adult Learning

-Wednesday, Apr 29 • 7 pm to 8 pm
+Wednesday, May 27 • 7 pm to 8 pm

 The Magical Mind of Midrash with Rabbi Morris Panitz (Virtual)

 In the gaps, the ambiguities, the contradictions, and the mysteries of Torah, Midrash is born.
 Like a flower emerging from the crack in the sidewalk, a new image captures our attention, transforming the entire landscape.
-In this four-part series, we’ll investigate the project of Midrash– where these new stories come from and how they shape our understanding of both the Torah and its interpreters.
+In this three-part series, we’ll investigate the project of Midrash– where these new stories come from and how they shape our understanding of both the Torah and its interpreters.

 You may also like these events